UPPMAX/uppmax4DL/docs/transfer.md

 !!! abstract "keypoints"
     - The "WHARF" works like a dock at the harbour.
-    - There are several ways to use the wharf to tranfer files
+    - There are several ways to use the wharf to transfer files
         - copy
         - transit server
         - rsync, scp/sftp